JamesAGarcia/liferay-learn/docs/dxp/7.x/en/liferay-internals/extending-liferay/portlet-filters/auditing-portlet-activity-with-portlet-filters.md

    }
    ```

-* `doFilter`: this method is called by the portlet container each time a render request/response pair is passed through the chain due to a client request.
+* `doFilter`: This method is called by the portlet container each time a render request/response pair is passed through the chain due to a client request.

    ```java
    @Override